New product: Sync for Commerce

 “I’m a software developer, not an accountant”

-The problem of building and maintaining integrations to lots of superficially similar but in practice very different platforms is a familiar one.
-It is solved by universal APIs like Codat.
+The problem of building and maintaining integrations to lots of superficially similar but in practice, very different platforms is a familiar one.
+It is solved by some providers using a universal API.
 However, through our extensive work with payments and commerce platforms, we have found that a universal API alone is, for some use cases, simply not enough.

 Building accounting integrations that can turn raw, real-time sales and payments data into well-organized, context-rich entries to the general ledger is one of these use cases.
 It is a step up in both complexity and value to customers.